SalveDavid/Personal-portfolio/README.md

 <br/>

 ## Projects
-In this part you can see several personal projects, some of them with link to see how it works live in production.
+In this part you can see several personal projects, some of them with their own links to see how it works live in production.